 Grow Liberty Apple and enjoy freedom from apple scab and other diseases!
-Liberty bears large, attractive, bright red fruit with sweet, flavorful, crisp and juicy flesh.
+The Liberty Apple Tree bears large, attractive, bright red fruit with sweet, flavorful, crisp and juicy flesh.
 One of the best disease-resistant varieties, Liberty Apple is great for eating fresh and baking.
 Liberty ripens in mid to late September and stores well until January.

 Latin Name: Malus domestica

 Site and Soil: All apples like 1/2 day to full sun and well-drained soil.

 Rootstock Description: M-7 is considered a semi-dwarf rootstock.
 Regular apple trees grafted on M-7 rootstock wiill grow 12-16 ft. in height.
 Crabapples, Columnars, Espaliers, and Combination Apples will be smaller.
 M-7 is very hardy and adapted to most soils.